 4 tips to improve your chatbot user experience

 Many companies employ automated chatbots as part of the customer service offering.
-A chatbot is great because it can be exceptionally flexible in conversational interaction, they are cheaper to “employ” than human customer service representatives and they can be available 24 hours a day and 7 days a week.
-Further, they can be deployed over several different communication channels; websites, email, SMS text messages, and social media just to name a few.
+A chatbot is great because it can be exceptionally flexible in conversational interaction.
+They are cheaper to “employ” than human customer service representatives and are available 24 hours a day and 7 days a week.
+Further, they can be deployed over several different communication channels, websites, email, SMS text messages, and social media just to name a few.

 Some things to consider when you are using a chatbot are:

 - “Who” do you want your customer to be chatting with?